-- The percentage of females aged 50-70, screened for breast cancer in last 36 months was 56% compared with 65% in the CCG and 73% nationally. - The percentage of patients aged 60-69, screened for bowel cancer in last 30 months was 34% compared with 50% in the CCG and 58% nationally.
+- The percentage of females aged 50-70, screened for breast cancer in last 36 months was 61% compared with 65% in the CCG and 73% nationally. - The percentage of patients aged 60-69, screened for bowel cancer in last 30 months was 58% compared with 50% in the CCG and 58% nationally.

 Childhood immunisation rates for the vaccinations given were higher when compared to the national averages.
 There are four areas where childhood immunisations are measured; each has a target of 90%.
-The practice achieved the target in one out of four areas.
-These measures can be aggregated and scored out of 10, with the practice scoring 8.2 (compared to the national average of 9.1).
-Recent unpublished results provided by the practice indicated that the practice's performance was similar.
+The practice achieved the target in four out of four areas.
+These measures can be aggregated and scored out of 10, with the practice scoring 9.6 (compared to the national average of 9.1).